 There isn’t an industry immune to the impact of IoT.
 From Connected Cows delivering step change improvements in insemination productivity, to JCB’s Livelink connected equipment programme that delivers 95% uptime on construction equipment through early problem detection and more effective planned maintenance, through to health monitoring for the elderly at home that reduces unplanned hospital admissions, IoT projects are already delivering significant benefits and bringing forth new business models.

-“In 2014 the European Green Paper on M-Health estimated that it could produce savings of €99 million a year, a saving of around 7% on EU health spending based on 2014 values.”
+“In 2014 the European Green Paper on M-Health estimated that it could produce savings of €99 billion a year, a saving of around 7% on EU health spending based on 2014 values.”